olisheldon/olisheldon.github.io/_projects/adventofcode23/day_13.md

 ## Part 2

-Upon closer inspection, you discover that every mirror has exactly one smudge: exactly one . or # should be the opposite type.
+For part 2, the problem is made more complex: Upon closer inspection, we discover that every mirror has exactly one smudge, one piece of ash or rock that should be the opposite type.

-In each pattern, you'll need to locate and fix the smudge that causes a different reflection line to be valid.
+In each pattern, we need to locate and fix the smudge that causes a different reflection line to be valid.
 (The old reflection line won't necessarily continue being valid after the smudge is fixed.)

-For part 2, we are told that each pattern has exactly one mistake in it.
-That means that for each pattern one piece of rock or ash needs to be swapped.
-We are told that the piece of ash or rock that needs to be swapped will cause another reflection line to be valid.

-Immediately, I began thinking this would require iterating over all possible patterns and looking for which one causes this condition to be true, but the actual method require is much simpler:
+Immediately, I began thinking this would require iterating over all possible patterns and looking for which one causes this condition to be true, but a more subtle and efficient algorithm is possible:

-Instead of looking for a reflection boundary that results in a valid reflection, we are now looking for a reflection boundary such that the *reflection has exactly one issue*.
+Instead of looking for a reflection boundary that results in a valid reflection, we instead looking for a reflection boundary such that the *reflection is incorrect by exactly one*.
 This is a much simpler problem that iterating over all possible patterns.

-In fact, the only change required from part 1 is to change the final predicate for finding a _valid_ reflection boundary.
+In fact, the only change required from part 1 is to change the final predicate for finding a _valid_ reflection boundary from no errors to exactly one error.

 ## Improvements